Best Mountain Biking Helmets of 2025

 What we liked: extreme comfort, lightweight, perfectly snug, great ventilation, lots of safety features, no pinching, works with lots of different pairs of sunglasses

-What we didn’t like: price,
+What we didn’t like: on the expensive side

 Safety is a given for us when we review bike helmets.
 If it doesn’t protect you, why bother strapping the thing to your head?
 While most top-end, brand name helmets are meeting those safety standards, not all helmets are created equal.
-With the Manifest Spherical, Giro delivers safety in spades, but what they also nail is comfort.
-Of all the helmets we tested for this review, none were as comfortable as the Manifest.
-It’s light, fits perfectly snug, and has great ventilation.
-Plus, it’s got a blend of unique and proven safety technologies that make this helmet a home run.
+With the Manifest Spherical, Giro delivers safety in spades, but what they also nail is comfort—a factory we think is equally as important.
+After all, if the helmet isn’t comfortable, you’re less likely to even wear it in the first place.

 Giro Manifest Spherical